Accessibility statement for Moodle

 Non-compliance with the accessibility regulations

-• Some pages have very low contrast between text and background colours, so people with low vision may have difficulty reading the text.
-This fails WCAG 2.2 success criterion 1.4.3 (contrast minimum).
+- Some pages have very low contrast between text and background colours, so people with low vision may have difficulty reading the text.
+This fails WCAG 2.2 success criterion 1.4.3 (Contrast Minimum).
 We will correct the contrast issues on the pages where we have the ability to change colours and images.
 However, some colour contrast issues are not editable so we will contact the third-party software provider to alert them to the problem and request that they offer a solution.

-• Some pages contain empty links, which can introduce confusion for keyboard and screen reader users.
-This fails WCAG 2.2 success criterion 2.4.4 (link purpose in context).
+- Some pages contain empty links, which can introduce confusion for keyboard and screen reader users.
+This fails WCAG 2.2 success criterion 2.4.4 (Link Purpose (In Context)).
 We plan to correct the links within six months.
 When any further development to the website occurs, we’ll make sure the links meet accessibility standards.

-• Some pages contain empty buttons which can introduce confusion for keyboard and screen reader users.
-This fails WCAG 2.2 success criterion 1.1.1 (non-text content) and 2.4.4 (link purpose in context).
+- Some pages contain empty buttons which can introduce confusion for keyboard and screen reader users.
+This fails WCAG 2.2 success criterion 1.1.1 (Non-text Content) and 2.4.4 (Link Purpose (In Context)).
 We will instruct our developers to fix this issue within six months.
 If they cannot, we will contact the third-party software provider.

-• Some pages have missing form labels which can introduce confusion for keyboard and screen reader users.
-This fails WCAG 2.2 success criterion 1.1.1 (non-text content), 1.3.1 (info and relationships), 2.4.6. (headings and labels) and 3.3.2 (labels or instructions).
+- Some pages have missing form labels which can introduce confusion for keyboard and screen reader users.
+This fails WCAG 2.2 success criterion 1.1.1 (Non-text Content), 1.3.1 (Info and Relationships), 2.4.6.
+(Headings and Labels) and 3.3.2 (Labels or Instructions).
 We will instruct our developers to fix these issues within six months.
 If they cannot, we will contact the third-party software provider.

-• Some pages have empty form labels which can introduce confusion for keyboard and screen reader users.
-This fails WCAG 2.2 success criterion 1.1.1 (non-text content), 1.3.1 (info and relationships), 2.4.6. (headings and labels) and 3.3.2 (labels or instructions).
+- Some pages have a broken ARIA menu which can introduce confusion for keyboard and screen reader users.
+This fails WCAG 2.2 success criterion 2.1.1 (Keyboard) and 4.1.2 (Name, Role, Value).
 We will instruct our developers to fix these issues within six months.
 If they cannot, we will contact the third-party software provider.

-• Some pages have a broken ARIA menu which can introduce confusion for keyboard and screen reader users.
-This fails WCAG 2.2 success criterion 2.1.1 (keyboard) and 4.1.2 (name, role, value).
+- Some pages contain empty headings, which can introduce confusion for keyboard and screen reader users.
+This fails WCAG 2.2 success criterion 2.4.6 (Headings and Labels).
 We will instruct our developers to fix these issues within six months.
 If they cannot, we will contact the third-party software provider.

 What we’re doing to improve accessibility